DavidMChan/grazier/README.md

 print(completion)
 ```

-For chat engines, all you need to do is add the `chat` parameter:
+For chat engines, all you need to do is add the `type="chat"` parameter:
 ```python
 from grazier import Conversation, Speaker, get, list_models